jeremysouthgate/e28/peer-review.md

 ### Do you have any additional comments not covered in the above questions?

-+ Consider making the top-left logo a clickable link to the homepage.

 + On the **albums** page, the heights of the white containter divs (having the album artwork and album name) could align with min-height.

-+ After liking an album, a green message flash-confirms "Your like has been updated!" and then disappears.
-Feedback about this: (1) Does the message as stated really give useful feedback to the user?
-A more direct, useful message is "Album added to favorites."
-In other words, inform the user of the actual *state* of the application rather than just 'something happened.'
-(2) It's not necessary to have the message disappear?
-Once an album is added to favorites, any time the user visit's that album's page, it could be useful to know that the album is already favorited.
-(3) It might (author's design choice) be useful to have a link such as "Go to favorites" within/proximate to this message?